JWST Data Discovery

 Data product types

 The JWST Data Management System (DMS) produces many products for each JWST observation, including the science files produced by the science calibration pipeline.
 The exact type and number of products depends upon the instrument, its configuration, and operating mode.
-Consult the Data Products article for a detailed description of each science product and the concomitant data.
-Most of the science data files are images or tables in FITS format (Pence, et al. 2010), while others are in structured or unstructured ASCII.
-Table 1 contains a short summary of the data product types that may be included with each data set along with the semantic content of the various data products, including some that are produced outside the science calibration pipeline.
+Consult the Data Product Types article for a detailed description of the internal organization and content of each science product, and the Data Product File Formats article for all product types.

 Minimum recommended data products

-The MRP checkbox in the Download Manager must be de-selected in order to retrieve raw or intermediate-level data products, and ancillary products.
+MRP products are selected by default in the MAST Portal.
+The MRP checkbox in the Download Manager must be de-selected in order to retrieve raw- and intermediate-level data products, and all ancillary products.